qatta93/3D-shop/README.md

 ## Setup
-The project is separated in two parts: client and server.
 If anybody wants to clone this project, they have to install dependencies using `npm install`, and then run the development local server using `npm run dev`.
 A list with all scrips is found in the package.json file.

 ## Project Status
 The project is currently on progress, and some additional features will be included in the future.